Drug Possession Attorney Austin

 The level of charges and penalties you may face for drug possession are tied to the category of the drug you allegedly possessed.
 Texas classifies controlled substances into four main groups, with the first two groups further divided into subgroups, resulting in a total of seven categories.
 These Penalty Groups are distinguished by the type of drugs.

-The exact implications of being charged under a specific Penalty Group depend on various factors, including the amount of the substance and your criminal history.
-A comprehensive understanding of these groups is vital for devising a defense strategy.
-Additionally, each group has distinct legal precedents and defenses, further complicating the navigation of such charges without experienced legal support.
-Our firm dedicates considerable resources to staying updated on legislative changes and precedents that might impact these charges.
+The implications of being charged under a specific Penalty Group depend on several factors, including the substance amount and your criminal history.
+A thorough understanding of these categories is essential for creating a strong defense.
+Each penalty group carries its own legal precedents and potential defenses, adding complexity that often requires experienced legal support.
+Our firm continually stays updated on legislative changes and legal developments that may affect these cases.

 Listed from most to least severe, Texas's Penalty Groups are as follows:

-• Penalty Group 1: This category contains certain opiates and opium derivatives.
+- Penalty Group 1: This group includes certain opiates and opium derivatives.

-• Penalty Group 1-A: This category contains lysergic acid diethylamide (LSD).
+- Penalty Group 1-A: This group covers lysergic acid diethylamide (LSD).

-• Penalty Group 1-B: This category contains fentanyl, alpha-methyl fentanyl, and other fentanyl derivatives.
+- Penalty Group 1-B: This group covers fentanyl, alpha-methyl fentanyl, and other fentanyl derivatives.

-• Penalty Group 2: This category contains hallucinogenic substances.
+- Penalty Group 2: This group includes hallucinogenic substances.

-• Penalty Group 2-A: This category contains drugs with certain components.
+- Penalty Group 2-A: This group contains drugs with specified components.

-• Penalty Group 3: This category contains substances with a potential for abuse and a stimulant or depressant effect on the central nervous system.
-The group also includes substances with limited quantities of narcotics.
+- Penalty Group 3: This group includes substances with potential for abuse and stimulating or depressing effects on the central nervous system; it also covers substances with limited quantities of narcotics.

-• Penalty Group 4: This category contains substances with limited quantities of narcotics and active medicinal ingredients that include one or more non-narcotics.
+- Penalty Group 4: This group covers substances with limited quantities of narcotics and active medicinal ingredients, including one or more non-narcotics.

 Our client was charged with an POCS 3rd degree felony while on probation in another county for a DWI 2nd.
 The car he was in was pulled over and, after officers obtained the consent of the driver, the car was searched.
 The police found cocaine in the vehicle and our client took responsibility.